-As stipulated by the County's General Plan Sphere of Influence Policy, Area 40 will receive infrastructure and safety improvements in accordance with City of Ceres standards, allowing the area to be potentially eligible for future annexation into the City.
+As stipulated by the County's General Plan Sphere of Influence Policy, Area 44 will receive infrastructure and safety improvements in accordance with City of Modesto standards, allowing the area to be potentially eligible for future annexation into the City.
 All improvements will occur within the existing County right of way and no right of way acquisitions are anticipated for the Project.
 Temporary construction easements may be required to facilitate the construction of the proposed improvements.

 Under the proposed Project, infrastructure and safety improvements are anticipated to include:

 - Sidewalk with Roadbed Widening: The project area roadway shoulders are undulating and vary in material from pavement to earthen and do not satisfy the Americans with Disabilities Act (ADA) for accessible pathways for people with disabilities.
 The current condition poses challenges to the abled pedestrians and bicyclists due to the very irregular surface which also results in severe ponding after every rain event.
-Throughout the area, City standard curb, gutter, and sidewalk will be constructed to accommodate ADA accessibility requirements and enhanced pedestrian safety, and the roadbed will be widened to the edge of gutter to provide a consistent paved travel and parking area that will also enhance bicyclist safety. - ADA Curb Ramps: Curb returns with pedestrian ramps will be constructed at corners within the project area. - Crosswalks: New crosswalk and stop bar striping will be added at intersections per City standards.
-Existing crosswalks removed during construction will be replaced in-kind. - Lighting: Two 25' streetlights will be installed along roadways within the Project area to enhance safety at intersections and along streets per City standards and where needed. - Utility Pole Relocation: With the construction of new curb, gutter & sidewalk and pedestrian curb ramps, existing utility poles for overhead utilities may be required to be relocated outside of the pedestrian and roadway areas.
+Throughout the area City standard curb, gutter, and sidewalk will be constructed to accommodate ADA accessibility requirements and enhanced pedestrian safety, and the roadbed will be widened to the edge of gutter to provide a consistent paved travel and parking area that will also enhance bicyclist safety. - ADA Curb Ramps: Curb returns with pedestrian ramps will be constructed at corners within the project area. - Crosswalks: New crosswalk and stop bar striping will be added at intersections per City standards.
+Existing crosswalks removed during construction will be replaced in-kind. - Lighting: Four 25' streetlights will be relocated along roadways within the Project area to enhance safety at intersections and along streets per City standards and where needed. - Utility Pole Relocation: With the construction of new curb, gutter & sidewalk and pedestrian curb ramps, existing utility poles for overhead utilities may be required to be relocated outside of the pedestrian and roadway areas. - Drainage Systems: Many areas throughout the project lack positive drainage as evidenced by pooling water.
+Regrading will be required to promote drainage to new drainage systems which will enhance safety for access along the streets.
+The following storm drain infrastructure is included in the preliminary project plans:

+- 192 linear feet of 8-inch PVC pipe

+- 641 linear feet of 12-inch concrete pipe

+- 1369 linear feet of 24-inch concrete pipe

+- 3353 linear feet of 48-inch horizontal drain

+- 49 catch basins

+- 73 60-inch man holes

+- 15 48-inch man holes

+- Water and Sewer Pipes: Water and sewer pipelines will be expanded within some roadways to enhance reliable distribution of healthy drinking water and reliable heathy sanitary sewer improvements.
+Up to 211 new wastewater connections and up to 140 new water connections/services would be provided to residences within the Project area.

+- Sewer Lift Station: A sewer lift station will be required to capture waste from homes in this lower lying area and pump by force main in W. Hatch Rd. to a gravity system east of S. Carpenter Rd.

-- Drainage Systems: Many areas throughout the Project lack positive drainage as evidenced by pooling water.
-Regrading will be required to promote drainage to new drainage systems, which will enhance safety for access along the streets.
-Drainage systems would include 586 linear feet of 12" pipe, 2,297 linear feet of 48" French drain, 27 catch basins, and 16 maintenance risers. - Water and Sewer Pipes: Water and sewer pipelines will be expanded within some roadways to enhance reliable distribution of healthy drinking water and reliable heathy sanitary sewer improvements.
-No new water connections would be required within this area; however, 99 new wastewater connections would be provided to residences within the Project area. - Roadbed: In addition to the roadbed widening with the placement of sidewalks, roadbed reconstruction could be required with the placement of utilities and drainage systems as the construction of such infrastructure work would likely obliterate the existing very narrow roadbed. - Other / Miscellaneous: Any mailboxes or other private improvements residing within the existing or proposed right of way will need to be relocated.
+- Roadbed: In addition to the roadbed widening with the placement of sidewalks, roadbed reconstruction could be required with the placement of utilities and drainage systems as the construction of such infrastructure work would likely obliterate the existing very narrow roadbed.

+- Other / Miscellaneous: Any mailboxes or other private improvements residing within the existing or proposed right of way will need to be relocated.
 Fire hydrants, water meters/boxes, sewer cleanouts and other utility boxes may need to be relocated outside of existing or proposed right of way.
 Construction staging areas will be needed in the project areas as determined by the contract but could include available open private lots and or available and accessible drainage basin areas.